 Although purchase orders add a few extra steps to the purchasing process, they help to ensure a smooth transaction between the buyer and the seller.
 They also help reduce the risk of fulfilling an incomplete or incorrect order.
 In short, these documents are an opportunity for the buyer to clearly and explicitly communicate their request to the seller.

-In the event the buyer refuses payment, the seller is protected because the purchase order is a binding contract between both parties.
+Also, if the buyer refuses payment upon delivery of a good or service, the seller is protected; the PO acts as a binding contract between both parties.

 Lastly, some commercial lenders will use purchase orders as a reference to provide financial assistance to an organization.

 In order to streamline the purchase of resources a company needs to do business, a PO needs to follow a strict step-by-step procedure known as the purchase order process.

 In this section, we’ll explain who and what is involved in this process within an organization.

 The purchase order process is the journey a PO takes from creation through to closure and everything in between.
 Depending on the nature of a company (size, industry, human resources, organizational structure, the goods and services it is acquiring, etc), the purchase order process can also be modified to include additional necessary steps like quality checks, budget approval, contractual approval, and more.

 Here are the steps in the purchase order process: